 (6) Public Employees Retirement Act, Sections 10-11-1 to 10-11-142 NMSA 1978.
 IPAs shall test to ensure eligible contributions are remitted to PERA.
-The IPA shall evaluate controls regarding employee eligibility for PERA and other benefits.
+The IPA shall evaluate and test internal controls regarding employee eligibility for PERA and other benefits.
 IPAs shall evaluate risk associated with employees excluded from PERA and test that employees are properly excluded.

 (7) Educational Retirement Act, Sections 22-11-1 to 22-11-55 NMSA 1978.
 IPAs shall test to ensure eligible contributions are remitted to ERA.
-The IPA shall evaluate controls regarding employee eligibility for ERA and other benefits.
+The IPA shall evaluate and test internal controls regarding employee eligibility for ERA and other benefits.
 IPAs shall evaluate risk associated with employees excluded from ERA and test that employees are properly excluded.